Speculative End-Turn Detector for Efficient Speech Chatbot Assistant

 \subsection{Real-time audio segmentation}

 In \cref{table:result_combined}, we compare the real-time audio segmentation performances of the proposed SpeculativeETD against three baseline methods.
-The results demonstrate that the SpeculativeETD achieves a performance that is comparable to a larger-scale model, namely Wav2vec 2.0, less than 2\%p difference in IoU.
+The results demonstrate that the SpeculativeETD achieves a performance that is comparable to a larger-scale model, namely Wav2vec 2.0, on the synthetic set.
 The proposed method also outperforms VAP, which requires much more computation.